14 Best Tourist Places in Leh Ladakh

 Delhi to Ladakh by Train

-The closest train station, 700 kilometers from Ladakh, is Jammu Tawi, which has good connections to Delhi, Kolkata, and Mumbai.
-From there, you can take a JKSRTC bus or hire a taxi to get to Ladakh.
+The closest train station, i.e., Jammu Tawi, is nearly 700 km from Ladakh and well connected by rail to Delhi, Kolkata, and Mumbai.
+And then you take a JKSRTC bus or taxi from there to Ladakh.

 1. Pangong Lake – Colour Changing Lake